usnistgov/NexusLIMS/README.md

 method, which will check for the existence of new sessions to build, perform the data file finding operation, extract the metadata, build records as needed, and upload it/them to the front-end NexusLIMS CDCS application

+Alternatively, there is a bash script supplied in the root folder of this repository named `process_new_records.sh`.
+This script wraps the above `poetry run python -m nexusLIMS.builder.record_builder` command with additional functionality, including logging the results of the run to a file, generating a "lock file" so the record builder will not run if it is already running, and the sending of notification emails if any errors are detected in the log output.
+This script can be configured also by settings in the `.env` file, including the `email_sender` and `email_recipients` values.
+At NIST, the deployment of NexusLIMS is automated by running this script via the `cron` scheduler.
+As currently written, the logs from this script will be saved in a file relative to the `nexusLIMS_path` environment variable and organized by date, generated as follows: `"${nexusLIMS_path}/../logs/${year}/${month}/${day}/$(date +%Y%m%d-%H%M).log"`.

 ## Where to get help?

 There is extensive [documentation](http://pages.nist.gov/NexusLIMS/) for those who wish to learn more about the nuts